 Labor Relations Board State Panel shall review the investigative report and determine whether sufficient evidence exists to conduct an evidentiary hearing on the verified complaint.
-If the Executive Director of the Illinois Labor Relations Board State Panel determines upon his or her review of the investigatory report that a hearing should not be conducted, the complaint shall be dismissed.
+If the Executive Director of the Illinois Labor of the investigatory report that a hearing should not be conducted, the complaint shall be dismissed.
 This decision is in the Executive Director's sole discretion, and this dismissal may not be appealed.